-Condition: The total PFC applied to the Security Enhancement project at September 30, 2012 exceeded the total PFC authority by \$55,226.
+Condition: The total PFC applied to the Security Enhancement and Runway 7/25 Rehabilitation Phase I and II projects at September 30, 2013 exceeded the total PFC authority by \$55,226 and \$202,225, respectively.

 Cause: The cause of the above condition is the lack of monitoring project costs.